harryho/blog-hugo/content/code/c-program-matrix.md

 Output:

 $ cc sample_code.c
-$ a.out
+$ a
-Enter the value of Matrix :
+ Enter the value of Matrix : 1
-1

-2

 0
-1

 0

-0
-0

-0

-0

-Matrix is not a lower triangular matrix

-$ a.out
-Enter the value of Matrix :
 1
+2
 0

-0
-1

-1

-0
-1

-1

-1
+4
+8
+9
  Matrix is a Lower triangular matrix

 ```
 ### Display Upper Triangular Matrix